DHKim0428/Texturify/README.md

-# Texturify Generating Textures on 3D Shape Surfaces
+# Texturify: Generating Textures on 3D Shape Surfaces

 ## About